DanielMo09/DanOS/README.md

 # DanOS
-An operating system for the Minecraft mod ComputerCraft I usw this to Import whole folders to the OS
+An operating system for the Minecraft mod ComputerCraft <br>
+I use this to Import whole folders to the OS